AndrewHenderson/underscore.deep/README.md

 **Signature:** `_.deepFindWhere(collection:Array|Object, properties:Object)`

-Recursively looks through each value in the `collection`, returning an athe first object that contains all of the key-value pairs listed in `properties`.
+Recursively looks through each value in the `collection`, returning the first object that contains all of the key-value pairs listed in `properties`.

 And you want to see the child age 46.
 ```js